Jesus visits Martha & Mary

 Many Jews believed in Jesus after witnessing this event.

-John was writing for a community of Jews who had moved away from traditional Judaism, so his portrayal of Jews often reflected the dislike this community felt for traditional Jews.
+- John was writing for a community of Jews who had moved away from traditional Judaism, so his portrayal of traditional Jews often reflected the dislike this breakaway community felt for those who did not share their faith in Jesus.

 Mary of Bethany anoints Jesus